dizzib/leanconf/readme.md

     fruits          # omit key/val separator to parse immediate children to an array apples
         Braeburn
-        Cox's       # omit key/val separator to parse childless to a string Royal Gala
+        Cox's       # omit key/val separator to parse as a value Royal Gala
       banana
       orange: